getodk/docs/docs/central-api-submission-management.rst

                   - boolean

+                    .. raw:: html

-                    If true, this is a key generated by Project managed encryption.
-If not, this key is self-supplied.
+                      <p>If true, this is a key generated by Project managed encryption.
+If not, this key is self-supplied.</p>

                     Example: ``true``
                 * - hint